 It’s more powerful when it is dried.
 If you’ve a little time, wash some cut stems and bundle them up for drying in the well-ventilated spot.
 Or, if you’ve guests coming over and require that powerful punch for the dish, you can dry it in your oven.

-The versatile thyme flavor and it’s a lot of varieties really make it the main ingredient in nearly every cuisine of the world.
-Its trailing stems and small leaves provide it a natural indoor plant appeal, too.
+The versatile thyme flavor and its lot of varieties really make it the main ingredient in nearly every cuisine of the world.
+Its trailing stems and small leaves provide it with a natural indoor plant appeal, too.

-The pot thyme in the quick-draining soil mix and put it in the sunny and warm window.
+The pot thyme in the quick-draining soil mixes and put it in the sunny and warm window.
 Water when the soil’s surface is dry, but do not let it wilt.

 On the cold, wintry day, the earthy smell from some crushed rosemary leaves can really transport you to the warmer times.